Top government grants for startups in Australia

 While there are a several government funding opportunities that the Queensland government offer, one of the more popular ones has been the Ignite Ideas Fund – a competitive grant program administered by Advance Queensland.

-This grant (which is currently open for its fifth round) offers up to $200,000 and is designed to assist Queensland based SMEs who are ready to commercialise their innovative product or process.
+This grant offers up to $200,000 and is designed to assist Queensland based SMEs who are ready to commercialise their innovative product or process.
+(UPDATE: Round 6 of this funding initiative closed on 14 October.
+Round 7 is expected to open in April 2020).

 When it comes to industry specific grants, the government tend to offer grants and assistance to businesses working within their five ‘growth sectors’ which are: energy, mining, advanced manufacturing, health and agribusiness.